nodejs/node/deps/npm/doc/files/package.json.md

 ## GitHub URLs

-As of version 1.1.65, you can refer to GitHub urls as just "foo": "user/foo-project".
+As of version 1.1.65, you can refer to GitHub urls as just "foo":
+"user/foo-project".
+Just as with git URLs, a `commit-ish` suffix can be included.
 For example:

     {
       "name": "foo",
       "version": "0.0.0",
       "dependencies": {
-        "express": "visionmedia/express"
+        "express": "visionmedia/express",
+        "mocha": "visionmedia/mocha#4727d357ea"
       }
     }